Best app to practice lines alone

 I wrote a full comparison of every rehearsal app with pricing and features.
 Here's the short version for practicing lines specifically:

 blablabla -- this is mine.
-ElevenLabs voices, speech detection, works offline after first audio generation.
-Handles PDF, DOCX, Fountain, FDX, image scan, pasted text.
-Four modes from listen-through to full off-book with no text on screen.
+84 ElevenLabs voices in 28 languages, the largest catalog of the four, with speech detection that waits for you and offline playback after first audio generation.
+Handles PDF, DOCX, Fountain, FDX, image scan, pasted text -- the widest import support here.
+Five modes from listen-through to full off-book, plus a record mode that reads opposite you while you tape.
 Free tier gives you two voiced scenes. $69.99/year for Pro. iOS only.

 coldRead -- listens for your cue word (the last word of your line) and reads the next line.
 Uses Apple system voices, not AI.
 Works entirely offline with no account required.
 Backstage Magazine's #1 line-memorization app.
 Free for scenes up to 8 lines, $10.99/mo for unlimited. iOS only.

-Acting Pal -- 53+ AI voices, speech detection, built-in teleprompter.
-The only option with both iOS and Android plus AI voices.
-Also has a community feature where actors volunteer as readers for each other. $9.99/mo after a 3-day trial.
+Acting Pal -- 53+ AI voices, speech detection, built-in teleprompter, and it runs on Android as well as iOS.
+Has a community feature where actors volunteer as readers for each other.
+PDF-only import, and the catalog is English-first. $9.99/mo after a 3-day trial.

 ScenePartner -- web-based, ElevenLabs voices, real-time cue mode.
 No offline support since it's browser-only. $288/year, which makes it the most expensive option.
 First 3 scripts free.

-Each one handles the core task differently. coldRead is the simplest and most private -- everything stays on your phone. blablabla and ScenePartner go heavier on voice quality.
-Acting Pal is the only real option if you're on Android.
+Each one handles the core task differently. coldRead is the simplest and most private -- everything stays on your phone. blablabla goes deepest on voices and languages, and it's the only one of the four that pairs AI voices with full offline playback.
+ScenePartner runs the same loop in a browser at four times the yearly price.
+Acting Pal covers Android.
 I'd say try two or three free tiers with the same scene and see which one matches how your brain works.

 The technique matters more than the tool